FusionCache/docs/docs/keyvalue.md

 ## Get
 A `GET` query can be used when you know the OID for the object(s) - whereas `FIND` is to search based on member values.

-We must specify the class name because objects are cached in relation to their class type (rather than one large cache for objects):

 ```json
 {
   "GET":